A Local Teen's Guide to Eating in Atlanta

 Bomb Biscuit Co.

-Bomb Biscuit Co is known for having their giant, famous biscuits, each with different toppings and types.
+Bomb Biscuit Co is known for giant biscuits, each with different toppings and types.
 Try the hot honey chicken biscuit and order the B’onuts, fried biscuits rolled in cinnamon and sugar.

 Silver Skillet

-Silver Skillet is an iconic diner in Atlanta due to the amount of movies and shows that were filmed here such as “Anchorman 2” and “Remember the Titans.”
-Along with being a filming hot spot, it also has a great breakfast and lunch from chicken and waffles to burgers and sandwiches.
+Silver Skillet is an iconic diner in Atlanta because of the number of movies and shows that have been filmed here.
+A couple examples are “Anchorman 2” and “Remember the Titans.”
+Along with being a filming hot spot, it also has great breakfast and lunch choices including chicken and waffles, burgers and sandwiches.

 Majestic Diner

-The Majestic is another one of Atlanta’s most loved diners, giving an old timey feel, while still serving delicious breakfast and lunch.
+The Majestic is another one of Atlanta’s most loved diners, with its old timey feel plus delicious breakfasts and lunches.

 Eat and Play